-Both the specialist-level and doctoral programs are accredited by the National Association of School Psychologists and National Council for Accreditation of Teacher Education.
+Both the specialist-level and doctoral programs are accredited by the National Association of School Psychologists (NASP) and National Council for Accreditation of Educator Preparation (CAEP)

 Students who are progressing successfully through the master's program may apply for the specialist (certification) program or directly to the doctoral program.
 It is expected that the majority of the doctoral requirements will be completed in the three summers following the specialist-level internship to maintain program continuity.
 A student who has a lapse in program enrollment without faculty approval may be required to reapply to the program.
+Doctoral students must maintain a GPA of 3.5 to maintain their candidacy in the program.